 Finally, this site is a private website, and I am not requirement by BSA or any other individual to publish specific information on this site.
 In other words, I reserve the right to refuse listing information on this site.
-Unfortunately, in all the years this site has been in existence, I have only utilized this right in the one case listed above.
+Unfortunately, in all the years this site has been in existence, I have only utilized this right in the two cases listed above.
 I have had no other problems with any parents/scouts listed or to be listed on the site.
-I encourage anyone who has been contacted in a confrontational way by the individual referenced above to contact me.
+I encourage anyone who has been contacted in a confrontational way by the individuals referenced above to contact me.

-Let it also be known that I am referring to the behavior of the adult parent in this situation.
-I have had no interraction with his son, nor have any of the actions referenced included actions of the son.
-I am in nowise referring to anyone but the parent.
+Let it also be known that I am referring to the behavior of the adult parents in these situations.
+I have had no interraction with their sons, nor have any of the actions referenced included actions of the sons.
+I am in nowise referring to anyone but the parents.

 Thank you for your understanding, and I hope that your experience with this website is a positive one.
-Eventually this individual will find something better to do with his time.
+Eventually these individuals will find something better to do with their time.